- 1 Handling Missing Data – Abstract

 |Missing ratio||MCAR Missing Generator (Age)||MAR Missing Generator (Age)||Difference|

-Once again, we notice that with Mean Imputation, there is not any significant improvements when we use MCAR Missing Generator instead the MAR one.
-We can see that although Mean Imputation (which is considered as a MCAR-compatible handling method) can distort the correlation between features in case of MAR Missing Generator, the classification task can achieve a comparable accuracy.
+Once again, we notice that with Mean Imputation, there are not any significant improvements when we use the MCAR Missing Generator instead of the MAR one.
+We can see that although Mean Imputation (which is considered as an MCAR-compatible handling method) can distort the correlation between features in case of MAR Missing Generator, the classification task can achieve comparable accuracy.

-On the other hand, in case of using Listwise Deletion, the classifier accuracy is higher when handling method is synced (MCAR Missing Generator).
+On the other hand, in case of using Listwise Deletion, the classifier accuracy is higher when the handling method is synced (MCAR Missing Generator).
 This can be explained by doing listwise deletion, we also throw data from other variables away.
-So in MAR Generator case, we removed rows with a not randomly mechanism (it is still removed randomly in MCAR Generator case), which worsen the classifier’s accuracy.
-Note that in one column, there is an increasing in 60% setting.
+So in the MAR Generator case, we removed rows with an unrandom mechanism (it is still removed randomly in the MCAR Generator case), which worsen the classifier’s accuracy.
+Note that in one column, there is an increase in 60% setting.
 This phenomenon happens because by removing more rows, both the training and testing folds become smaller.
-We should not consider this as an improvement of model when we increase missing ratio.
+We should not consider this as an improvement of the model when we increase the missing ratio.

-Considering the correlation between features are important to decide whether missing data should be handle or just ignore or delete them from dataset.
+Considering the correlation between features are important to decide whether missing data should be handle or just ignore or delete from the dataset.

 There are also some aspects of handling missing data we want to show you but due to time and resource limitation, we have not done these experiments yet.
 We would want to do experiments with more complex methods such as algorithm-based handling, as well as compare the affection over different datasets.
 We hope to come back to these problems some days.